Eeaeau/EDC-Project/README.md

 # EDC-Project
-A classification project tasked from the subject TTT4275 Estimation, Detection and Classification
+A classification project tasked in the course TTT4275 Estimation, Detection and Classification.